pipi-bear/NTU-OS-2025/MP4/MP4_README.md

 3. Each file within a directory is also opened with `O_NOACCESS` to get its accurate metadata

+### flow

+1. Check if we're reading a file / directory / symlink
+- If a file
+    1. check read permission
+        - readable >> print info
+        - not readable >> print `ls: cannot open f`
+- If a directory
+    1. check read permission
+        - readable >> print info
+        - not readable >> print `ls: cannot open f`
+- If a symlink
+    - symlink to a file
+        1. check if this file is under any directory that has no read permission
+            - if so (some parent directory has no read permission)
+            $\rightarrow$ print `ls: cannot open f`
+            - if not (all the directories on the path that contains the file has read permission)
+            $\rightarrow$ give the detail of the symlink itself
+            > note: whether the file has read permission would not affect printing the info of the symlink
+    - symlink to a directory
+        1. Check if the directory has read permission
+            - if no read permission for the directory itself: ls fail
+        2. Check if the directory is under any directory that does not have read permission
+            - if any parent directory does not have read permission: ls fail
+        3. If all the above things did not happen, list the content of the directory

 # Problem 2 (RAID 1 simulation)